Renewed focus on collaboration as demand for remote working grows

 Biamp products are distributed in Australia by Jands.

-Holger Stoltze is senior director technical sales and marketing for Yamaha Unified Communications, distributed in Australia by Hills.
+Holger Stoltze is senior director technical sales and marketing for Yamaha Unified Communications.

 He believes that an important factor in the growth of collaboration systems is Moore’s Law – the idea that processing power will double every two years.